ramen-dev/charturl-api-docs/source/includes/_setup.md

 - Template-level
 - Request-level

-### Custom JS [Special pricing tier]

-The Custom JS feature is only available at higher pricing tiers.
-Contact support if you would like to have this feature enabled.
+### Custom JS [Only available at higher pricing tiers]

-The JS is first wrapped in an `onready` callback similar to jQuery’s `$(function() { … })` and then the custom JS blocks are rendered in the following order:
+The JS is first wrapped in an `onready` callback similar to jQuery’s `$(function() { /* ... */ })` and then the custom JS blocks are rendered in the following order:

 - Project-level
 - Template-level
 - Request-level

+This feature is required in order to do things like create Bubbles in DataMaps.

+The Custom JS feature is only available at higher pricing tiers.
+Contact support if you would like to have this feature enabled.